aplteam/Latest/README.md

 By default `]Latest` lists all changes from the last day when any changes were made at all, but instead you can ask for a specific number of days, a specific number of changes or all changes made after a particular date.

-By default `]Latest` looks for APL source files (defined by proper extensions), but you can also ask for all files with the `-all` flag.
+By default `]Latest` looks for APL source files (defined by proper extensions), but you can also ask for all files with the `-allFiles` flag.

 ## Examples